 - Email Campaign Reports

 Campaign reports use geolocation to determine top locations by open.

 - List Stats

 Your list statistics also shows top subscribers geolocations.
+Click any country to create a segment of contacts based on that location.
 This information doesn’t update as often as subscriber profile location data, so the statistics may differ as we continue to collect data.